 Step 1: Go to Settings >Control Panel on your computer.

 Step 2: Click on Display and then on Change Display Settings.

 Step 3: Click on Advanced Settings and go to the Troubleshooting tab.

 Step 4: From the Hardware Acceleration section, adjust the slider to None.

 Step 5: Select Apply and then click on, OK.

 Note: If you cannot find the Troubleshooting tab in the Advanced Settings, that means the graphics card on your computer does not support Hardware Acceleration.

 Furthermore, it is possible for a single video file from your timeline to cause the crash.
 Try playing them one at a time to isolate the video with the issue.

-Sometimes, the problem is that your computer cannot meet up with the demands of Sony Vegas software.
+Sometimes, the problem is that your computer cannot meet up with Sony Vegas software's demands.
 It requires a lot of hardware power to function properly.
 For instance, a 64-bit operating system with a powerful CPU and 8GB memory or higher can handle the 64-bit version of Sony Vegas.
 Also, ensure you close all other heavy programs while Sony Vegas is running to free up more CPU resources for the video editing software.